BinaryRepublic/triangl-auth-service/README.md

 ## Auditing and monitoring

 For error tracking and alerting I implemented Sentry ([example](https://github.com/BinaryRepublic/triangl-dashboard-service/blob/master/build.gradle#L74)) so we can quickly respond to application failures or unexpected behaviour.
-Also I [added a Datadog agent](https://github.com/BinaryRepublic/triangl-infrastructure/tree/master/kubernetes/datadog) which is running on each Kubernetes node and which sends metrics about health status and running pods.
+Also, I [added a Datadog agent](https://github.com/BinaryRepublic/triangl-infrastructure/tree/master/kubernetes/datadog) which is running on each Kubernetes node and which sends metrics about health status and running pods.
 In case any node dies or any pod is running into a restart loop we can simply setup alerts to get notified.
 This enables us to also send custom metrics (e.g. about tracking-ingestion events) in the future.
 Thresholds can be configured, to detect unusual ingestion behaviour and we could get notified.

 As we run on Google Cloud the most reasonable solution for proper database auditing is https://cloud.google.com/audit-logs/.
 However, I’m well aware of the possibility to configure this by myself.
 MySQL databases (as we use) provide [audit logging features](https://dev.mysql.com/doc/refman/5.7/en/audit-log-logging-configuration.html) that writes logs into files.
 These files could be written on mounted volumes, to ensure their durability even if the DBMS/DB container is failing.